 By far the easiest way to maintain compliance with all the requirements of ISO 15189 is to use powerful, tried and tested quality management software.
 This is especially important if you are still using a paper-based system or numerous spreadsheets requiring substantial manual oversight.

-QMS software will allow your entire organisation to operate using a single source of truth, track emerging risks, ensure the competency of staff, and generally foster a culture of quality from top to bottom that is essential to your lab thriving.
+A trusted QMS software will allow your entire organisation to operate using a single source of truth, track emerging risks, ensure the competency of staff, and generally foster a culture of quality from top to bottom that is essential to your lab thriving.